fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 **Products (root collection):** Product data and current inventory.

 **Carts (root collection):** A one-to-one relationship is created by setting the `userID === cartID` for documents in either collection.
-When an order placed, the cart data can be cleared out because there is no need for a user to have multiple carts.
+When an order is placed, the cart data can be cleared out because there is no need for a user to have multiple carts.

 **Orders (user subcollection):** When an order is created and confirmed, you can run a cloud function to decrement the product availability.